EverythingSuckz/TG-FileStreamBot/README.md

 ### For MultiClient (Still under development)

-`MULTI_CLIENT`: Set this variable to `True` if you want to enable multi-client support.

 `MULTI_TOKEN1`: Add your first bot token here.

 `MULTI_TOKEN2`: Add your second bot token here.